inspec/inspec-aws/docs/resources/aws_cloud_formation_stack_sets.md

 ## Parameters

-This resource does not require any required parameters.
+This resource does not require any mandatory parameters.

-For additional information, see the [AWS documentation on AWS CloudFormation Stack Set.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-stackset.html).
+For additional information, see the [AWS documentation on the `AWS::CloudFormation::StackSet` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-stackset.html).

 ## Properties